NCAS-CMS/um-training/_sources/further-exercises-1.rst.txt

 Change the dump frequency
 -------------------------

-Set the model run length to 1 day.
+Set the model run length to 6 hours.

 .. hint:: Look in the :guilabel:`suite conf --> Run Initialisation and Cycling`.